 - A table of information

-Getting a featured snippet is often seen as a fantastic achievement.
-This increased visibility of your website also comes with another benefit: higher organic click-through rates.
-According to a HubSpot report, content that appears as a featured snippet can get 2x higher click-through rates than content not in the so-called “Position 0”.
+More often than not, being awarded with a featured snippet is often seen as a fantastic achievement.
+It increases visibility of your website, resulting in another benefit: higher organic click-through rates.
+According to a HubSpot report, content that appears as a featured snippet can get 2x higher click-through rates than content not in the so-called “position zero”.

-Typically, featured snippets are only awarded to posts in the top 10 search results on the first page of Google’s search engine results page (SERP).
+Typically, featured snippets are only awarded to posts in the top 10 search results (on the first page of the SERP).
 If you are ranking below this position, it is unlikely that you will be awarded a snippet.

-As you may know, there is some confusion about word count in SEO.
-When it comes to ranking for a featured snippet, when answering a direct question which you hope to be featured in a snippet, it is advisable to write in short sentences and paragraphs, each having no more than 40 to 50 words.
-This is due to a SEMrush study, which shows that most featured snippet results contain answers between this amount:
+Despite the fact there is some confusion about word count in SEO, when answering a direct question which you hope to be featured in a snippet, it is advisable to write in short sentences and paragraphs.

 Think carefully about your content structure when trying to optimise your posts for featured snippets.
 For instance, you may want to add a “FAQ” section to your site, to maximise the use of question keywords, or even include a how-to section on your website.